Import CSV to Airtable

 • Live field mapping UI for non-technical users

-🚀 Setup Time: Under 20 minutes to production-ready import flow.
+Setup Time: Under 20 minutes to a production-ready import flow when you predefine expected columns and destination settings.

 Top CSV Import Challenges — and How to Solve Them